 Was the breath test done properly?

 DUI Litigation Expertise

-These arguments are about statistics, chemistry, and biology.
+The best DUI lawyers will argue about illegal stops, unconstitutional seizure, unwarranted searches, statistics, chemistry, and biology.
 You need an attorney who not only knows the law, but also knows the science.
-Let Boeheim Freeman Law’s expertise and training in science go to work for you challenging the officer's use of an SFTS, DRE, or great and Blood Testing.
+Let Boeheim Freeman Law’s expertise and training in science go to work for you challenging the officer's stop and their use of an SFTS, DRE, or Breath and Blood Testing.